Subilan/Blog/posts/Barren-Fungus.md

 The sunshine came after the rain was just wonderful.
 Blue gray mixed with gold.

-> I can't 'normally' stand the change, just like I can't stand changing the change to be changed by someone else."
+> I can't 'normally' stand the change, just like I can't stand changing the change to be changed by someone else.

 Truth be told, no one can understand his disappointment, at least for now.
 Ridiculousness was always on a par with *tommyrot*.
 How could Barren stick to his bottom line while fix it to some point so as to be invulnerable when under attack on such trivia and nothing?